Luigi Fagioli: Grand Prix racing

 Fagioli was born in the small town of Osimo, in the Marche region in central Italy.
-As a boy Fagioli was fascinated by the relatively new invention of the automobile and the ensuing, newly-born racing scene.
+As a boy he was fascinated by the relatively new invention of the automobile and the ensuing, newly-born racing scene.
 Blessed with great natural driving instincts, the young Fagioli started racing hillclimbing and sports car before entering Grand Prix racing in 1926.
 In 1930 he was offered the opportunity to join the Maserati team.
 He soon established himself as a serious contender, winning the Coppa Ciano and the Circuit of Avellino Grand Prix.
 In April the following year, he went head to head with Louis Chiron and his Bugatti Type 51 at the Monaco Grand Prix.
 In what would go down as one of motorsport's most famous battles, Chiron eventually took the chequered flag first but Fagioli received universal praise for the skill he displayed in racing a car set up for long stretches as opposed to the tight twists and short runs that characterize the street circuit of Monte Carlo.
 Fagioli avenged his defeat in Monaco a few weeks later by winning the Autodromo Nazionale Monza Grand Prix in Monza, Italy ahead of Chiron and fellow Italian drivers Achille Varzi and Tazio Nuvolari.
 In 1932, Fagioli won the Grand Prix of Rome driving for Maserati but for the 1933 season he signed with the Alfa Romeo team of Scuderia Ferrari.
 At the wheel of an Alfa Romeo P3, Fagioli ran a successful campaign, winning the Coppa Acerbo, the Grand Prix du Comminges, and the Italian Grand Prix.
 The win at Coppa Acerbo happened at the expense of Nuvolari, who was forced to retire with a mechanical failure while on the lead during the closing stages of the race.
 For this reason Fagioli became known as "Il ladro degli Abruzzi" (The Abruzzi Robber).